rchain/bounties/CONTRIBUTING.md

 - We work together and keep each other updated through [Github/RChain/Members](https://github.com/rchain/Members).
 - We're experimenting with [Mattermost](https://rchain.divvydao.net/community/channels/town-square) and [Gitter](https://gitter.im/rchain/Rholang) to create insight in who does what when and why.
 - The Telegram [RChain Coop](https://t.me/rchain_coop) chat group is for chat, while the [RChain Coop Official Announcements](https://t.me/rchain_official) channel carries official announcements.
 For Chinese speakers there is a [RChain_Official_Chat_CN](https://t.me/RChain_Official_Chat_CN) group.
 There is also a QQ group for RChain: 530718666.
-- We've moved from [Slack](https://ourchain.slack.com/messages?) to a private [Discord](https://discordapp.com/channels/349667445566472202/357561188676009986) server.
+- We've moved from [Slack](https://ourchain.slack.com/messages?) to a [Discord](https://discord.gg/fvY8qhx) server.
 Discord has several channels to discuss about all kind of things (to join see [Becoming a Member](#becoming-a-member) below).
 The goal is to create actionable issues in [Github/Members](https://github.com/rchain/Members/) that are handled by the community.
 - The different environments are bridged together.
 So you would see messages from for example Discord in Mattermost, Telegram, or Gitter.
 - We use [Google Groups](https://groups.google.com/forum/#!forum/rchain) for interaction through email and getting access to the RChain Google drive and documents.
 - There are weekly conference calls with unedited archives on [Youtube](https://www.youtube.com/channel/UCSS3jCffMiz574_q64Ukj_w).